 late 1990s, create the surface area with fabric between the legs and under the arms.
 Wingsuits are sometimes referred to as birdman suits

 (after the makers of the first commercially available wingsuit), flying squirrel suits (due to their resemblance to the animal), or bat suits

 (due to their vague resemblance to the animal or perhaps the superhero).
 A wingsuit flight normally ends with a parachute opening, and so a

 wingsuit can safely be flown from any point that provides sufficient altitude for flight and parachute deployment, normally a skydiving

 drop aircraft or BASE-jump exit point.
 The wingsuit flier wears parachute equipment designed for skydiving or BASE-jumping.

 The parachute flight is normal, but the canopy pilot typically unzips the arm wings after deployment to be able to

 reach the steering toggles and control the parachute descent."

-"I’m too beat.
+"I’m too weak.
 I’m too slow.
 Too big.
 I ate too much for breakfast.
-I got a headache.
+Got a headache.
 It’s raining.
 My dog is sick.
 I can’t right now.

 I’m not inspired.
 It makes me smell bad.
 I’m allergic to stuff.
 I’m fat.
 I’m thin.
 It’s too hot.
 I’m not right.